-Sections 7 and 8 concern the annual notice of the current year's assessment and prior year's property taxes required to be provided to all municipal property owners by the assessor.
-These sections of the bill require that, with the exception of any judgment change notification notice required by R.S.54:3-26 or R.S.54:51A-8, this annual notice will satisfy any notice requirement to a property owner concerning the assessment of that property owner's preliminary assessment value for the tax year in a municipality located in a county wherein the county board of taxation is participating in the "Real Property Assessment Demonstration Program."
+Sections 5 and 6 concern the annual notice of the current year's assessment and prior year's property taxes required to be provided to all municipal property owners by the assessor.
+These sections of the bill require that this annual notice will satisfy any notice requirement to a property owner concerning the assessment of that property owner's preliminary assessment value for the tax year in a municipality located in a county wherein the county board of taxation is participating in the "Real Property Assessment Demonstration Program."

-Section 9 of the bill concerns parcels of real property on which are located a building or other structure destroyed, consumed by fire, damaged, or altered in such a way that the value has depreciated after the assessment was set on October 1 of the pre-tax year, as required by law.
-In the case of a municipality located in a county operating under the "Real Property Assessment Demonstration Program," the "Property Tax Assessment Reform

-Act," and a county that has adopted, by resolution, the provisions of section 1 of P.L.2018, c.94, if that depreciation occurred before May 1 of the tax year and the assessor has been notified prior to May 3 of the tax year, the assessor would be required to determine the value of the parcel as of May 1, and assess the property for taxation at that value.
+Section 7 of the bill concerns parcels of real property on which are located a building or other structure destroyed, consumed by fire, damaged, or altered in such a way that the value has depreciated after the assessment was set on October 1 of the pre-tax year, as required by law.
+In the case of a municipality located in a county operating under the "Real Property Assessment Demonstration Program," the "Property Tax Assessment Reform Act," and a county that has adopted, by resolution, the provisions of section 1 of P.L.2018, c.94, if that depreciation occurred before May 1 of the tax year and the assessor has been notified prior to May 3 of the tax year, the assessor would be required to determine the value of the parcel as of May 1, and assess the property for taxation at that value.
 The section also requires that the assessor's added assessment list for the tax year include a value for the improvements that reflect the prorated value of the building or structure as of January 1 of the tax year for the number of days prior to the date of the depreciation of the building or structure.